 Metric: Financed Emissions Weighted Average Carbon Intensity Vulnerability of assets to Transition Risk Vulnerability of assets to Physical Risk Alignment of investments with Climate-related Opportunities Description of metric Financed emissions are emissions indirectly generated as a result of investments and loans, expressed in tonnes of carbon dioxide equivalents (tCO2e).
 This reflects the share of GHG emissions that the Fund is responsible for through its investments. tCO2e is a unit of measurement that accounts for the varying warming effects that different GHGs have on the atmosphere.
 Financed emissions is an absolute measure, and means that the size of the Fund impacts the result.
 Weighted Average Carbon Intensity (WACI) measures a fund's exposure to carbon intensive companies by weighting the carbon intensity of underlying investee companies by the amount held in the Fund.
 The modelled percentage change in price based on a climate transition risk scenario.
 We have chosen to report this here under the NGFS - Orderly - Net Zero by 2050 scenario as this presents the greatest transition risk of each of our scenarios.
 This gives the weight of securities in the portfolio that have a Transition Climate Adjusted Value of -20% to -100%.
 Losses less than -20% is considered immaterial.
 The modelled percentage change in price based on a physical climate risk scenario.
 We have chosen to report this here under the NGFS - Hot House World - Current Policies scenario as this presents the greatest physical risk of each of our scenarios.
 This gives the weight of securities in the portfolio that have a Physical Climate Adjusted Value of -20% to -100%.
 Losses less than -20% is considered immaterial.
 The modelled proportion of assets that are associated with projected emissions in line with the emissions budget implied from the NGFS - Orderly - Net Zero by 2050 scenario.
 Sources excluded due to lack of data Sovereign debt, cash, foreign exchange, and derivative financial products.
 Sovereign debt, cash, foreign exchange, and derivative financial products.
-Cash Cash Cash availability
+Cash and Foreign Exchange Cash and Foreign Exchange Cash and Foreign Exchange Sovereign debt availability These sources are excluded because there is no standardised methodology currently available, due to the complexity of reporting emissions from these sources.

-Fund Metrics Data for the fund is sourced as at the last business day of the month being 31 March 2025, unless otherwise stated.
+Fund MetricsData for the funds is sourced as at the last business day of the month being 31 March 2025, unless otherwise stated.

-Fund name Financed Emissions Weighted Average Carbon Intensity Physical Risk Transition Risk Climate-related Oppo ortunities GHG emissions that are financed through the investments in the fund, expressed carbon dioxide equivalents (tCO2e) are produced per each million US dollar in revenue of Proportion of assets returning a Physical Climate Adjusted Value at risk (%) of -20% to -100% under a high risk scenario (Hot House World - Current Policies) Proportion of assets returning a Transition Climate Adjusted Value at risk (%) of -20% to -100% under a high risk scenario (Orderly - Net Zero 2050) Investments aligned with net zero transition as tonnes of carbo dioxide Current reporting period Comparative information - FY24 Current reporting period Comparative information - FY24 Current reporting period Comparative information - FY24 AMP New Zealand Shares Fund 40.40 59.28 0.00% 0.00% 12.71% 0.94% 24.15% 26.41%
+Fund name Financed Emissions Weighted Average Carbon Intensity Physical Risk Transition Risk Climate-related Oppo ortunities are financed through the investments in the fund, expressed re financed through carbon dioxide equivalents (tCO2e) Proportion of assets r Climate Adjusted Valu to -100% under a high House World - Curren ue at risk (%) of -20% n risk scenario (Hot Proportion of assets r Climate Adjusted Valu to -100% under a high - Net Zero 2050) Investments aligned v vith net zero transition dioxide equivalents (tCO2e) dollar in revenue of the investee companies in the fund, expressed as tonnes of carbon dioxide equivalents per million US dollars in revenue (tCO2e/USD \$1 million in revenue) Current reporting period Comparative information - FY24 Current reporting period Comparative information - FY24 Current reporting period Comparative information - FY24 AMP Australasian Shares Fund 454.60 223.00 0.00% 0.00% 10.90% 0.41% 30.51% 26.39% AMP Balanced Fund 1279.19 118.55 0.01% 0.01% 3.15% 0.20% 32.56% 27.46%